VMF(N)-532: Operations in the Central Pacific

 VMF(N)-532 was only based at Mullinix Field on Ella Island for a short time.
 While there, the squadron was responsible for flying nighttime combat air patrols (CAP) in defense of Tarawa Atoll.
 They were supported by an SCR-527 radar operated by the Navy's Argus Unit 17.
 During that time period the radar was in such a poor state of repair that it made nighttime intercepts nearly impossible.

-On February 12, 1944, utilizing window to fool radars belonging to the 15th Defense Battalion, Japanese seaplanes from Ponape bombed Roi-Namur causing a massive explosion in one of the island's ammo dumps in the process.
+On 12 February 1944, utilizing window to fool radars belonging to the 15th Defense Battalion, Japanese seaplanes from Ponape bombed Roi-Namur causing a massive explosion in one of the island's ammo dumps in the process.
 It turned out to be the most destructive Japanese air raid against the United States since the attacks on Pearl Harbor.
 26 Marines were killed, 130 wounded and 80% of the islands supplies and 20% of the construction equipment were destroyed.
-Because of this, on February 15, a six plane section from VMF(N)-532 was immediately moved to Roi-Namur to begin providing night CAP over Roi-Namur, Kwajalein, Engebi, and Eniwetok.
-On February 17 the squadron's fighter controllers and a skeleton ground crew flew to Roi on two R4Ds.
-The squadron's ground echelon embarked upon the USS Bangust, USS Fleming (DE-32), and USS Anacapa (AG-49) and arrived at Roi on February 21.
-Seven additional planes from the squadron arrived on February 23.
-On February 27, eight planes from the squadron were sent to Engebi to assist with night operations in that portion of the atoll.
+Because of this, on 15 February, a six plane section from VMF(N)-532 was immediately moved to Roi-Namur to begin providing night CAP over Roi-Namur, Kwajalein, Engebi, and Eniwetok.
+On 17 February the squadron's fighter controllers and a skeleton ground crew flew to Roi on two R4Ds.
+The squadron's ground echelon embarked upon the USS Bangust, USS Fleming (DE-32), and USS Anacapa (AG-49) and arrived at Roi on 21 February.
+Seven additional planes from the squadron arrived on 23 February.
+On 27 February, eight planes from the squadron were sent to Engebi to assist with night operations in that portion of the atoll.